Oxidosqualene cyclase: Structure

 Oxidosqualene cyclase is a monomeric enzyme.
 Its active site consists of a depression between two barrel domains.
 The active site is mostly made up of acidic amino acids in the majority of organisms.
 The residues in the active site make it energetically favorable for oxidosqualene to take on a more folded conformation, which closely resembles its product.
 This crucially sets the substrate up for the series of reactions that form the rings.
 Oxidosqualene is located in the cell’s microsome membranes where it can easily harvest its hydrophobic substrate and turn out its hydrophobic product.

 Function

-Oxidosqualene cyclase is a key enzyme in the cholesterol biosynthesis pathway.
-It catalyzes the formation of lanosterol, which is then converted through many steps into cholesterol.
-The body uses cholesterol for temperature regulation.
-It is also a precursor for testosterone in males and oestradiol in females.
+Oxidosqualene cyclases produce a wide range of sterols and triterpenes.
+In animals and fungi, the type known as Lanosterol synthase produces lanosterol, which is then converted through many steps into cholesterol.
+Products produced by other types of the enzyme include cycloartenol, lupeol, beta-amyrin, and many more.

 Regulation

-The enzyme’s genetic expression is regulated by sterol regulatory element binding protein (SREBP-2), a molecule which also regulates the expression of other enzymes in the cholesterol biosynthesis pathway.
+The enzyme’s genetic expression in animals is regulated by sterol regulatory element binding protein (SREBP-2), a molecule which also regulates the expression of other enzymes in the cholesterol biosynthesis pathway.
 The SREBP-2 transcription factor increases enzymatic activity upstream of OSC, such as that of HMG-CoA reductase and squalene synthase, to increase flux through sterol synthesis process.